ncvss/qmad_history/README.md

 It contains implementation variants of the Wilson and Wilson clover Dirac operators with different optimization steps.

-The implementations were written as Pytorch C++ extension code, or as pure C++ code.
+The implementations were written as Pytorch C++ or CUDA extension code, or as pure C++ code.
-The Pytorch extension located in ``qmad_history`` can be installed as a Python module.
+The Pytorch extension located in ``qmad_history/`` can be installed as a Python module.
-The C++ files located in ``test/pure_cpp`` each represent an independent program.
+The C++ files located in ``test/pure_cpp/`` each represent an independent program.

 ## Installation

-This package requires Pytorch and Numpy.
+The Python module part of this repository requires Pytorch and Numpy.
 The code for the thesis was written specifically for Pytorch 2.4.

 For the tests, the packages [GPT](https://github.com/lehner/gpt)